NicoleChant/BMMB_852/Week13/README.md

 - process.mk: handles a specific SRA ID and produces a bam and a big wig file.
 - Makefile: orchestrates using GNU parallel the production of multiple bam and big wig file from a transcriptomic study.

-For this assignment, I used the chromosome 19 mouse genome, which you can download ensembl as follows:
+For this assignment, I used the chromosome 19 of the mouse genome, which you can download ensembl as follows:

 ```
 wget -q -P refs/ https://ftp.ensembl.org/pub/release-109/fasta/mus_musculus/dna/Mus_musculus.GRCm39.dna.chromosome.19.fa.gz